The Intermark

-Vista Tower (formerly Empire Tower) is part of an integrated development known as The Intermark.
-Located on Jalan Tun Razak in Kuala Lumpur city centre, The Intermark comprises an office building - Integra Tower, a "landmark" office building – Vista Tower, a DoubleTree by Hilton Hotel, and a 200000 sqft retail podium.
+The Intermark (formerly Vista Tower and Empire Tower) is part of an integrated development.
+Located on Jalan Tun Razak in Kuala Lumpur city centre, The Intermark comprises two office towers - Integra Tower, and a "landmark" office building – Vista Tower, a hotel building by DoubleTree by Hilton, and a 200000 sqft retail podium.

 Phase 1 of the development includes the Vista Tower, retail podium and a Doubletree by Hilton Hotel, the first in Southeast Asia.

 It was proposed to be acquired by AmanahRaya Reit in September 2017 for MYR 455 million.